MaxGnesi/Blockchain-101/Chapter3.md

 ---

-## Theme 2: Staking - When Rewards Become Securities
+## Theme 2: Staking - The Regulatory Reversal

-### The US Staking Ban
+### The Journey: From Ban to Approval

+**2023: The Crackdown**

-In 2023, the SEC forced Kraken to shut down US staking services, arguing that offering staking rewards = offering unregistered securities.
+The SEC forced Kraken to shut down US staking services, arguing that offering staking rewards = offering unregistered securities.

 **The SEC's logic:**
 - You give us your crypto